Ultimate Guide to Kitchen Backsplash Tile

 A kitchen backsplash is an ideal area to add a punch of color, a dash of personality, or a bit of pattern to an otherwise straightforward room.
 Now, more than ever, kitchen cabinets are simple and clean, so your backsplash is the perfect place to take some liberties and add style.
 The most common type is a tile backsplash.
 Its durability and wipe-clean surface makes it an easy sell, but tile is also highly customizable.
-Tiles in all shapes, sizes, and colors can be configured into one-of-a-kind backsplashes.
+Kitchen backsplash tiles in all shapes, sizes, and colors can be configured into one-of-a-kind backsplashes.

 Mosaics are a popular choice because of the range of colors and styles available.
-A mosaic is a grouping of tiles -- often glass, stone, or a combination of the two -- arranged in a pattern and adhered to a piece of mesh.
-The mesh helps the tile go on to the wall faster and ensures a consistent pattern.
+A mosaic is a grouping of tiles—often glass, stone, or a combination of the two—arranged in a pattern and adhered to a piece of mesh.
+The mesh helps the tile go onto the wall faster and ensures a consistent pattern.
 Unlike placing individual tiles, mosaics on a mesh backing are perfect for a new do-it-yourselfer.